 The Northern Arizona Geographic Service Area is comprised of Apache, Navajo, Coconino, Yavapai, and Mohave Counties.
-Care1st is only contracted with Coconino and Navajo county governments in these GSAs to provide pre-petition screenings and court-ordered evaluation services.
-The following arrangements for pre-petition screening and court ordered evaluation services exist:
+Care1st is not contracted with the county governments in this GSA to provide pre-petition screenings and court-ordered evaluation services.
+Care1st has been informed either by the counties or by their subcontractors that the counties have made the following arrangements for pre-petition screening and court ordered evaluation services:

-- Apache County has made arrangements with Little Colorado Behavioral Health Services, Inc. to accept pre-petition screenings and to assist with the court ordered evaluation process. - Navajo County has contracted with Care1st who in-turn contracts with ChangePoint Integrated Health, Inc. to provide pre-petition screenings and courtordered evaluations. - Coconino County has contract with Care1st.
-In-turn, Care1st contracts with The Guidance Center to provide pre-petition screening and court ordered evaluation services. - Yavapai County has contracted with Polara Health to provide pre-petition screenings and court-ordered evaluations. - Mohave County has contracted with Southwest Behavioral Health to provide prepetition screening.
+- Apache County has made arrangements with Little Colorado Behavioral Health Services, Inc. to accept pre-petition screenings and to assist with the court ordered evaluation process - Navajo County has contracted with ChangePoint Integrated Health, Inc. to provide pre-petition screenings and court-ordered evaluations - Coconino County has an intergovernmental agreement with AHCCCS for these services.
+In-turn, AHCCCS contracts with Health Choice Integrated Care to provide pre-petition screening and court ordered evaluation services.
+HCIC has contracted with The Guidance Center, Inc. to be the lead provider for pre-petition screenings and court-ordered evaluations.
+Encompass Health Services may provide pre-petition screenings in the northern part of Coconino County - Yavapai County has contracted with Polara Heal to provide pre-petition screenings and court-ordered evaluations - Mohave County has contracted with Mohave Mental Health Centers, Inc. to provide pre-petition screening